saurabh-xd/doc-ai/readme.md

 uvicorn app.main:app --reload
 ```

-Open `http://127.0.0.1:8000/docs` for the interactive API documentation.
+Open <http://127.0.0.1:8000/docs> to use FastAPI's interactive API page.

-Health check:
+Check that the service is running:

 ```text
 GET http://127.0.0.1:8000/health